 - Write a case study.
 It’s best to promote your relationship with a client that you work with long term so that the content never dates.

-- Create a list of useful resources for a newbie starting up in your industry.
+- Create a list of useful resources for a newbie starting in your industry.
 Helping others is a great way to build trust and get shared.

 - Write about product or service features in detail.
 This can help to reinforce those valuable long tail keywords.